shinohara-rin/airi-minecraft/README.md

 ## 🧠 Cognitive Architecture

-AIRI's Minecraft agent is built on a **three-layered cognitive architecture** inspired by cognitive science, enabling both reactive and deliberate behaviors.
-This design allows the bot to respond instantly to urgent situations while maintaining the ability to plan and execute complex tasks.
+AIRI's Minecraft agent is built on a **four-layered cognitive architecture** inspired by cognitive science, enabling reactive, conscious, and physically grounded behaviors.

 ### Architecture Overview